danielchriscarter/PiRight/README.md

 * Tkinter - `apt-get install python3-tk`
 * usbmount (handles importing of data from USB drives) - `apt-get install usbmount`

-This has only been tested on Raspbian, but may also work on other distributions
+Dependances can be installed using an included script, as shown below This has only been tested on Raspbian, but may also work on other distributions

 ## To set up
  `git clone https://github.com/danielchriscarter/PiRight`

+ `cd PiRight`

+ `sudo ./installDependancies.sh`

  `python3 home.py`